OtGabaldon/OtGabaldon.github.io/index.md

 # Outside work

 When I'm not working I enjoy learning about different concepts in physics, philosophy and Machine Learning.
-I also like to weightlift and rockclimbing.
-When I'm not in the gym I enjoy exploring the trails and mountains that inhabit Colorado.
+I also like to weightlift and rock climb.
+When I'm not in the gym I enjoy exploring the trails and mountains around Colorado.
 Always looking for my next adventure.